-- 1 pound grass-fed ground sirloin or other lean meat (lean is important, in this context!)
+- 1 pound raw grass-fed ground sirloin or other lean meat

 - ¼ cup coconut aminos